lequochung19971/json-server-jwt-csfr/README.md

     expiresIn: '7d',
   };
   ```
-Every time the client call API to access the data resources from server, the browser will automatically attach accessToken and refreshToken into the header and send it to the server.
+Every time the client call API to access the data resources from server, the browser will automatically attach accessToken and refreshToken into the headers and send it to the server.

 ## Prevent XSS attack
 - After every time login/register server will create/update accessToken and refreshToken into cookie with **HttpOnly** option.